 Furthermore, a risk is documented for every indicator, indicating what could potentially “go wrong” or to what extent a certain kind of risk may exist.

-In the next blog post, you will be able to find out more about what process areas are covered by our data analysis using indicators in purchase-to-pay.
+Check out this blog post, if you want to find out more about what process areas are covered by our data analysis using indicators in purchase-to-pay.
 Where applicable, we will also explain how to extract data by RFC in Excel as well.
 Stay tuned for more.